 But at the dinner, the king realized there was more on Esther’s mind, and he asked her again what it was she wanted.
 Surprisingly, she requested another feast for the following night.
 But in the time span between the two dinners, Haman’s plans were foiled; he was humiliated and executed, Mordecai was exalted, and the Jews were saved and flourished in the land.

-Where is God in the Book of Esther?
+Why Was God Not Mentioned in The Book of Esther?

 One of the most mysterious and controversial aspects of the Book of Esther is that there isn’t any mention of God in the story.
 It’s a miraculous story, without any explicit miracles, and there are just too many “coincidences” for it to be a story of happenstance.
 The absence of God’s name in its pages actually causes the reader to recognize the very presence of God at work in every detail.